Dolores Cross: President of Morris Brown College

+Federal criminal case

-In May 2006, Cross pleaded guilty to a charge of embezzlement stemming from her time at the college.
+In May 2006, Cross pleaded guilty to one count of embezzlement stemming from her time at the college.
 Federal prosecutors dismissed 27 other charges against her in exchange for her plea.

 On January 3, 2007, Cross was sentenced to five years of probation and a year of home confinement for her role in fraudulently obtaining millions of dollars in federal student aid for the college.
-In addition, the college's financial-aid director at the time the fraud was committed was also sentenced, to five years of probation and 18 months of home confinement.
-The prosecutors and her lawyers agreed to a plea bargain.
-The light sentence meted out by the judge was based on her age (70), her medical condition (she had sleep apnea and had a series of transient ischemic attacks or small strokes) and the fact that she did not profit personally from the crime.
+Her home confinement included six months of electronic monitoring, and she was ordered to complete 500 hours of community service, pay $13,942 in restitution and pay a $3,000 fine.
+Parvesh Singh, the college's former financial-aid director, was sentenced to five years of probation and 18 months of home confinement.

+The sentence imposed by the judge was based on her age and her medical conditions.
+Cross had sleep apnea and had a series of transient ischemic attacks or small strokes, and the sentence was also mitigated by the fact that she did not profit personally from the crime.